Riley-Py/UWaterloo-Work/SCI 238/Chapter 24 - Life in the Universe/Searching for Extraterrestrial Life.md

 ### Where are the Aliens?
 - Diagram of pioneer plaque, sent to possible life forms that aliens could understand
+- *Oumuamua* was one of the first unknown objects detected in 2017 that was an object that had a hyperbolic orbit
+	- Could be a light sail

 ### Fermi's Paradox
 - Civilizations should be common